renaschweizer/congen-gatk/README.md

 	done
 ```

-This will take about 5 minutes to run.
+This will take a couple of minutes to run.
 Take a quick stretch break if you need it, then, familiarize yourself with the SAM and BAM formats here: https://samtools.github.io/hts-specs/SAMv1.pdf

 At the end of this step, we should have a SAM file of aligned, paired end reads for both samples.
 We can take a look at one of the files using `samtools view`.

 ```{bash}
 samtools view -h bam/S144_L006_aln-pe.sam | less
 ```

+**Note** that when running your own workflow, you may opt to pipe your output to a .bam file to save the space and time of generating an intermediate file.

 ## Step 4: Prepare BAM files